 Why 94% of employees want to return to offices

-Envoy partnered with Wakefield Research to ask 1,000 people in various work situations how they felt about returning to work.
+To better understand how employees feel about returning to work, Envoy partnered with Wakefield Research to survey 1,000 people who are both back at the workplace and working remotely.
 The results showed that 94 percent of people want to work in the office at least once a week once restrictions lift.
 Plus, 46 percent of people said the ideal number of days in the office was a full five days per week!

 So do employees want to return to the office?
 Who is it that wants to come back, and what’s motivating their return?
 And what do workplace and HR leaders need to do now to prepare?
 Keep reading for the answers to these questions.
 Also, read the full report for insight into who’s most concerned about returning to the office and what’s behind their concerns.